MockBukkit/docs/docs/en/user_guide/advanced/scheduler.md

 # Scheduler Mock

-MockBukkit allows the testing of timers and delays that are normally created using the Bukkit scheduler.
-This schedulers is used in the same way as a normal scheduler except that it adds several extra methods.
+MockBukkit allows the testing of timers and delays that are normally created using the Bukkit scheduler.This schedulers is used in the same way as a normal scheduler except that it adds several extra methods.

 ## Executing Ticks